el-sherbini/Student-Registration-Form/README.md

 # Student-Registration-Form
 > A Reactjs application with Firebase as a task for Next Level Technology company to register students in courses.
-> Live demo [_here_](https://student-registration-reactjs.netlify.app/). if you blocked according to too many requests in firebase, you can use testing phone number (+201111111111) and testing verification code (123456).

 ## Installation and Setup Instructions